Commonly asked questions about the events.

-Go to the online registration page, which we call the Fallout Shelter.
-Sign in (or create an account, if you’re new to Nuke-Con) and then find the Register Your Game link.
+You can submit a game right from the front page or right here.
 Fill out the form with as much information as you can; we’ve found that more details makes your event clearer to other gamers.

 - What time slot should I choose?

 The Game Registration form has a drop-down list of starting times that coordinate with Nuke-Con’s schedule.
 Choose your most-preferred time, but also give us a second choice and maybe even a third, in case we have to fit you into the schedule elsewhere.

 Saturday is by far the busiest day; noon until 8pm is probably the most crowded part of the weekend.
 If you want to run your game at that time, register it as soon as you can because we work on a first-come, first-served philosophy.

 - What size tables can I choose from?